top of page

 Graduate Student

 Jade is from Franklin, PA.
 She received her BA in Psychology and her BS in Neuroscience from Thiel College.
-During her PhD, Jade aims to understand the role of the neuropeptide, Uticortin 3, in the lateral septum in mice with PTSD.
+During her PhD, Jade aims to understand the role of the neuropeptide, Urocortin 3, in the lateral septum in mice with PTSD.
 In Jade’s free time, she enjoys spending time with her cat, Button, and exploring the city any chance she gets.

 Tushar Arora, Ph.D